Analuyza: Club career

 Analuyza scored her first senior goal on 27 September 2020, netting the opener in a 6–0 home routing of Ponte Preta.
 The following 22 January, she signed her first professional contract with the club.

 On 28 December 2022, Analuyza left the club after her contract was due to expire.
 The following 4 January, she joined Internacional.

+On 10 January 2025, Analuyza returned to the Sereias da Vila on a one-year deal.